tedca77/IME/README.md

 # Why is Image Metadata Enhancer needed?
 1. Many personal and small organisation image libraries are disorganised  – this software tool helps discover duplicates and organises files.
-2. Many "Cloud-based" image libraries provide reverse geocoding when a file is uploaded but do not update the metadata within photos.
-3. IME helps you view the geographical information and remind you of trips and visits, and helps to identify where photos have been taken.
+2. Supports location searching with tools such as Adobe Lightroom Classic and Adobe Bridge, as well as Windows File Explorer search.
+IME helps you view the geographical information and remind you of trips and visits, and helps to identify where photos have been taken.
-4. Provides location searching with tools such as Adobe Lightroom Classic and Adobve Bridge, as well as Windows search.
+3. Many "Cloud-based" image libraries provide reverse geocoding when a file is uploaded but they do not update the metadata within photos.

 # About Image Metadata
 Image metadata in stored within each JPEG image file (JPEG files are produced by most mobile phones).
 The metadata is organised in a set of categories.
 These categories include:
 * **EXIF** – this contains the longitude and latitude information, as well as information on the camera / phone,  date of capture etc.